Kayxue/NautilusBinding/README.md

 # Nautilus Binding

 Rust bindings for libnautilus-extension.
+Generated using gir.

 > [!NOTE]
-> Waiting for others to solve the issue([#1740](https://github.com/gtk-rs/gir/issues/1740)), this module can't be used now.
+> Because the gir tutorial is not complete, this module only contains all low-level bindings and very few high-level bindings.
+This module can't be used right now.
 If you know what to do next, you can make a pull request.